aminorjourney/local-fcsp/README.md

-# Ford Charge Station Pro Local for Home Assistant (`local_fcsp`)
+# ⚡ Ford Charge Station Pro Local for Home Assistant (`local_fcsp`)

 **Author:** Nikki Gordon-Bloomfield
 **Based on:** [Eric Pullen’s `fcsp-api`](https://github.com/ericpullen/fcsp-api)

 ---

-## ⚡ What is this?
+## 🚘 What Is This?

-A Home Assistant **custom integration** that polls your **Ford Charge Station Pro (FCSP)** over the **local network** — no cloud required.
+A Home Assistant **custom integration** for your **Ford Charge Station Pro (FCSP)** — 100% local, no Internet required.

-It wraps the excellent [fcsp-api](https://github.com/ericpullen/fcsp-api) Python library and surfaces status, power flow, and inverter data (if present) as **native sensors** in Home Assistant.
+It wraps [Eric Pullen’s `fcsp-api`](https://github.com/ericpullen/fcsp-api) Python library to surface charger and inverter data as native Home Assistant sensors.
+Status, power flow, raw JSON, and inverter metrics — all formatted cleanly for your dashboard.

 ---

 ## 🛠️ Features

 - 🔌 Detects vehicle connection & charging status
-- ⚡️ Monitors home power flow (Intelligent Backup Power)
+- ⚡ Shows Intelligent Backup Power (IBP) state
-- 🏠 Shows inverter status and details (if connected)
+- 🏠 Displays inverter details if installed
-- 🕒 Adds “Last Updated” sensors showing relative time (e.g., _“2 minutes ago”_)
+- 🕒 “Last Updated” sensor shows time since last data change (e.g., _“2 minutes ago”_)
-- 🧪 Optional debug sensors with JSON output for developers
+- 🧪 Optional debug sensors with cleaned JSON output
-- 🛡️ 100% local, no cloud dependency
-- 🧰 MDI icons and clean device grouping in the UI
+- 📦 MDI icons and device-level grouping for clean dashboards

 ---

-## 🚨 Requirements & Caveats
+## 🚨 Requirements

-- Your **FCSP must be accessible over your local network** (IP address required).
+- Your **FCSP must be reachable over your local network** (IP required)
-- The **developer key (`devkey`) is currently universal** — it’s auto-filled during setup.
+- The **developer key** is currently universal and pre-filled
-- Inverter sensors will only show up if an inverter is detected.
+- Inverter sensors only appear if an inverter is connected
-- This is a personal project, not an official or commercial tool — use at your own risk.
+- This is **not an official Ford product** — use it at your own risk

 ---